Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "...Okay?
 I mean, we know Daar.
 He’s a teddy bear.
 Almost literally."

 "Yeah, but the *Great Father* isn’t.
 And it’s the Great Father who wants to see me.
-It’s… the request was very formal."
+It’s... the request was very formal."

 "...Huh."
 Allison thought about that for a second, then indicated the cub by waving a hand toward the door. "...Did she say why?"